Question | Answer |

 Do I need proof of the domestic violence? | The law requires you to provide “reasonable and confidential documentation” of the violence.
 Sometimes, we can accept your statement in your Unemployment Insurance claim that you lost or left your job because of domestic violence.
 The spoken details you give in your interview may be enough.
 Other times, we may have to ask you for written documentation as evidence of the domestic violence, and you should be prepared to send copies. |

-What kind of documents may I need? |
+What kind of documents may I need? | If you called the police about the domestic violence, you can send us a copy of:

 If you a have an order of protection, you should send us a copy.
 If the abuse was prosecuted, but did not result in an order of protection, ask the prosecutor to write a letter for you.
 If you did not call the police or get an order of protection, or you do not have a copy of these things, be prepared to explain why.